Nicaragua death toll nears 100 as Ortega vows to remain - Journal du Cameroun

 But the Nicaraguan Bishops’ Conference announced Thursday that it will not resume the dialogue as long as “the people continue to be repressed and killed” by “groups close to the government.”

-The CENIDH said the latest killings occurred in the capital Managua and the cities of Esteli and Masaya, and incidents also took place in Leon.
+The CENIDH said the latest killings occurred in the capital Managua and the cities of Esteli and Masaya, while incidents also took place in Leon.

 “The aggressors were the repressive police and shock forces” who report to Ortega and his wife, according to the rights group.